JohnNay/llm-lobbyist/README.md

 Here is an example of the model output:

 -------------------
-ANSWER: YES.
+**ANSWER**: YES.

-EXPLANATION: Alkermes Plc is a biopharmaceutical company that develops and commercializes products designed to address unmet medical needs of patients in major therapeutic areas, including addiction and schizophrenia.
+**EXPLANATION**: Alkermes Plc is a biopharmaceutical company that develops and commercializes products designed to address unmet medical needs of patients in major therapeutic areas, including addiction and schizophrenia.
 This bill requires the Centers for Medicare & Medicaid Services (CMS) to negotiate with pharmaceutical companies regarding prices for drugs covered under the Medicare prescription drug benefit, which could potentially impact Alkermes Plc's products.

-CONFIDENCE: 95
+**CONFIDENCE**: 95

 -------------------